 Bottlenose dolphins are the most common members of the oceanic dolphin family.
-These mammals which happen to be very useful to the human race; if they don’t get eaten, then they are performing at aquariums, zoos, or amusement parks.
+Bottlenose dolphins are the species that perform at aquariums, zoos, or amusement parks.

-The dolphin is considered the most intelligent animal of the aquatic environment, a feature which allows them to be trained and used for displays.
+The dolphin is considered the most intelligent animal of the aquatic environment, a feature that allows them to be trained and used for displays.
 Man, however, remains their primary predator.

 The bottlenose is mostly seen in shallow waters, less than 500 m deep, around the main Hawaiian Islands.
 It has been spotted severally in Hawaii, Maui, Lanai, Oahu, Kauai, and Niihau.

-The Risso’s dolphin is usually found in the deep waters of Hawaii where they feed nearly exclusively on neritic and squid.
-The easiest way to identify a Risso’s dolphin is its relatively large anterior body and dorsal fin which tapers posteriorly to its narrow tail.
+The Risso’s dolphin is usually found in Hawaii’s deep waters, where they feed nearly exclusively on neritic and squid.
+The easiest way to identify a Risso’s dolphin is its relatively large anterior body and dorsal fin, which tapers posteriorly to its narrow tail.

 A study conducted on the Risso’s dolphins in Hawaii showed that they don’t flee from boats as a striped dolphin would.
 It is, however, difficult to get close to these mammals.

 Their social interaction may explain the massive scars seen on their body.
-Risso’s dolphin is unusually covered with scars even more than the toothed whales whose injuries are a common phenomenon.
+Risso’s dolphin is unusually covered with scars even more than the toothed whales whose injuries are common.

-The species which seemed to be on the verge of extinction in the mid-18th century is now one of the most abundant dolphin species in the world.
-In Hawaii, pan tropical spotted dolphins are found in shallow waters (<100 m) and also in the deep offshore waters (>4000 m).
+The species that seemed to be on the verge of extinction in the mid-18th century is now one of the world’s most abundant dolphin species.
+In Hawaii, pantropical spotted dolphins are found in shallow waters (<100 m) and also in the deep offshore waters (>4000 m).

-The pan tropical spotted dolphins rely on the epipelagic zone for their food, but may sometime feed on squids and crustaceans.
+The pantropical spotted dolphins rely on the epipelagic zone but may sometimes feed on squids and crustaceans.

 Typically, the rough-toothed dolphins are found in deeper parts of Hawaii, most notably in Oahu, Kauai, and Niihau.
 Usually, these dolphins move in groups where a group can have up to 100 individuals.

 These mammals are quite easy to differentiate from the other members of the dolphin family.
-They have a characteristic conical head and a long and slender nose where other dolphins have more bulging forehead and shorter muzzle.
+They have a characteristic conical head and a long and slender nose, where other dolphins have more bulging foreheads and shorter muzzle.

 An average rough-toothed dolphin is taller than an average human; their height ranges from 2.09m to 2.83m.